Titiek Puspa

 Sudarwati (/id/; 1 November 1937 – 10 April 2025), better known by her stage name Titiek Puspa (/id/), was an Indonesian singer and songwriter.
-In 2009, Rolling Stone Indonesia selected two of Puspa's songs as some of the best Indonesian songs of all time.
+In 2009, Rolling Stone Indonesia selected four songs written by Puspa as some of the best Indonesian songs of all time.

 Background

-Puspa was born with the name Sudarwati in Tanjung, Dutch Borneo (now South Kalimantan), on 1 November 1937, to Tugeno Puspowidjojo (died 1973) and Siti Mariam (died 1964).
+Puspa was born with the name Sudarwati in Tanjung, Dutch Borneo (now South Kalimantan), on 1 November 1937, to Tugeno Puspowidjojo and Siti Mariam.
 Her father, a Javanese man, had moved the family to Tanjung for work; after Sudarwati's birth, the family moved to Semarang.
 Her family later changed her name to Kadarwati, and then finally to Sumarti; she was a sickly child, and cultural customs suggested that a name change could help her recover.
 She was the fourth of twelve children.
 As a child, she wanted to be a kindergarten teacher.
 However, after winning several singing competitions, she decided to become an entertainer, making the decision around age 14.
 Her parents forbade her from doing so.